Skip to main content

 Key metrics include Net Revenue, COGS, CM1, CM2, CM3, CM4, MER, and NCCM3.
 Over 250 measures are available and fully customizable.

-NCCM3 is net revenue minus COGS, marketing spend, and transaction/shipping costs — calculated for new customers only.
-This is the single most useful metric for evaluating whether your prospecting spend is profitable after all variable costs.
+NCCM3 is contribution margin (CM3) for new customers only — net revenue minus product, fulfillment, transaction, shipping, marketing, and ad-spend costs.
+It’s the single most useful metric for evaluating whether your prospecting spend is profitable after all variable costs.

 The LTV Cohort Dashboard shows customer lifetime value by acquisition cohort.
 Use it to measure how quickly cohorts pay back acquisition cost and identify your highest-value customer segments.This replaces standalone LTV tools like Lifetimely — the data is built directly from your Upstack event pipeline, so cohort metrics stay consistent with your P&L and attribution data.